nilsnh/toolbox-and-showroom-supercharger/readme.txt

 == Description ==

 This plugin was tailored for the Impact Hub Bergen site.
 And it might be useful for other sites that are looking to implement similar functionality.

+Please note: This plugin is by no means officially supported by the Impact Hub company.

 What the plugin does: